andr-ii/typedenv/README.md

 ## Initial types generation

 At the very first time you will have to create a `env.d.ts` file.
+It will be located at `your-project/node_modules/typedenv/lib` directory and will include all types for `process.env` and `.env` file.

+> **Note**
+> If `.env` file was updated - this script should be re-run manually
+> to get all new variables with types for your development process.

 Add following script to the `scripts` of your project's `package.json` file: